Vorticode/solarite/docs/index.md

 # Solarite

-Solarite is a small (8KB min+gzip), fast, compilation-free JavaScript library (not [framework](https://www.youtube.com/watch?v=evmZTh7l6UE)) for adding reactivity to web components, so that updates require minimal re-rendering.
-Features:
+Solarite is a small (8KB min+gzip), fast, compilation-free JavaScript library (not a [framework](https://www.youtube.com/watch?v=evmZTh7l6UE)) for adding reactivity to web components.
+It enables minimal re-rendering when data changes, making your applications more efficient.

+## Key Features

-- No magic:  Renderer only when you want via the manually invoked `render()` method.
+- **Explicit Rendering**: You control when rendering happens through the manually invoked `render()` method - no unexpected side effects.
-- No setting up state variables.
-Render any regular variable or data structure.
+- **Simple State Management**: No special state setup required.
+Use regular JavaScript variables and data structures.
-- Local scoped styles:  Inherit external styles but define new styles that apply only to the web component and its children.
+- **Scoped Styling**: Define styles that apply only to your web component and its children while still inheriting external styles.
-- Elements with `id` or `data-id` attributes become class properties.
+- **Automatic Element References**: Elements with `id` or `data-id` attributes automatically become properties of your component class.
-- Attributes are passed as constructor arguments to nested components.
+- **Component Composition**: Attributes are passed as constructor arguments to nested components for easy data flow.
-- Single file.
-No build steps and no dependencies.
+- **Zero Dependencies**: Single file with no build steps or dependencies.
 Not even Node.js.
 Just `import` Solarite.js or Solarite.min.js into your vanilla JavaScript and start coding.
-- MIT license.
-Free for commercial use.
-No attribution needed.
+- **MIT License**: Free for commercial use with no attribution required.

 ```javascript
 import h from './dist/Solarite.min.js';